samsuanchen/eforthKTTY/README.txt

 >>> A. starting eforthKTTY

 A01.
-DblClick run.bat or nw.exe to start eforthKTTY.
+Unzip the content of eforthKTTY-win32-2014-03-25.zip
+     to a working directory.

 A02.
+In the working directory, DblClick nw.exe to show
+     eforthKTTY.

-Click 'connect' to connect specified serial port.
+A03.
+Click 'connect' buttun to connect specified serial port.

 >>> B. note:

+B01.
+While sending a file or pasting many lines into empty
-B01. if 328eforth (or any other forth) gives '6 EMIT' to tell efothKTTY the port is ready to recieve next input command, eforthKTTY will send padding command lines as soon as possible.
+     command box, if 328eforth (or any other forth) gives '6 EMIT' telling efothKTTY the port is ready to recieve command, eforthKTTY will send next command (a line of forth words) as soon as possible.

+B02.
+If lineDelay=n is non-zero, eforthKTTY will wait
+     '6 EMIT' at most n ms before sending next command.
+     Be sure n ms is enough to finish previous command.

+B03.
+If lineDelay=0, eforthKTTY will never send next command
+     until '6 EMIT', so that we have enough long time to finish previous command.

 >>> C. features: